WSU-kduncan/ceg3120-cicd-schuler6/README-CI.md

 - `DOCKER_USERNAME`: Used by GitHub Actions to authenticate with DockerHub
 - `DOCKER_TOKEN`: The token that gives GitHub Actions permission to push to the DockerHub repository

+# GitHub Workflow

+- **Trigger**: The workflow runs automatically on every push to the `main` branch.

+- **What it does**:
+  1. Checks out the repository code.
+  2. Sets up Docker Buildx for building multi-platform images.
+  3. Logs into DockerHub using the secrets (`DOCKER_USERNAME`, `DOCKER_TOKEN`).
+  4. Builds the Docker image using the local `Dockerfile`.
+  5. Tags the image with your DockerHub username and project name.
+  6. Pushes the image to your DockerHub repository.

 # Deployment